 5. Subscriber

 Understanding the different WordPress user roles is essential for effective user management and ensuring each user has the appropriate level of access to perform their role on the site.
-Assigning user roles based on their responsibilities and limiting access to sensitive site features is vital to prevent unauthorized access or accidental damage.

 What is User-Role-Based Discounting?

-User-Role-Based Discounting in WooCommerce is a powerful feature that allows online store owners to provide discounts to specific users or user roles.
+User-role-based discounting in WooCommerce is a powerful feature that allows online store owners to provide discounts to specific users or user roles.
 This feature enables store owners to create targeted promotions for different groups of customers, thereby increasing customer retention and driving sales.
-However, before implementing it in your online store, it is vital to consider the pros and cons of User-Role Based Discounting in WooCommerce.

 Pros:

-- Increased customer retention: User-Role-Based Discounting in WooCommerce allows online store owners to reward loyal customers with exclusive discounts.
-By providing discounts to specific user roles or users, store owners can increase customer retention and loyalty.
+• Increased customer retention: User-role-based discounting in WooCommerce allows online store owners to reward loyal customers with exclusive discounts.
+Store owners can increase customer retention and loyalty by providing deals to specific user roles or users.

-- Increased customer satisfaction: Providing targeted discounts to specific user roles or users can increase customer satisfaction, as they feel valued and appreciated by the store owner.
+• Increased customer satisfaction: Providing targeted discounts to specific user roles or users can increase customer satisfaction, as they feel valued and appreciated by the store owner.

 Cons:

-- Potential for abuse: User-Role-Based Discounting in WooCommerce can be abused by users who create multiple accounts to take advantage of the discounts.
+• Potential for abuse: User-role-based discounting in WooCommerce can be abused by users who create multiple accounts to take advantage of the discounts.
 This can lead to a loss of revenue for the store owner.

 For this tutorial, we’ll be using Tiered Pricing for WooCommerce plugin.
 Once you’ve installed and activated this plugin on your site, follow these steps to offer discounts based on user roles.

-Choose the type of discount you’d like to offer.
+• Choose the type of discount you’d like to offer.

-Add the discount value and click on “Add Rule.”
+• Add the discount value and click on “Add Rule.”

-Once you’ve clicked on Add Rule, the discount will appear below.
+• Once you’ve clicked on Add Rule, the discount will appear below.

-After creating, you can disable, enable, delete, and edit any rule.
+• After creating, you can disable, enable, delete, and edit any rule.

 Once you’ve added the discount rule for a specific user role, the effect will appear on the front end for all customers you’ve assigned that specific role after they log in.